Feeling delighted. I have been trying to get this glove membrane since I started making bread again recently and it has always eluded me.

 It doesn’t help that my Philips mixer is really taking a beating from all the heavy bread mixing.
 Serendipitously, we came across a Mayer sale selling the white (yes, only white) classic KitchenAid at sgd399.
 Whoa, big discount from $699, and so we bought it.

-Long story short, this 手套膜 or glove membrane is achieved in under 20 min, with no hand kneading, using the killer toast recipe.
-Here are some simple steps:
+Long story short, this 手套膜 or glove membrane is achieved in under 20 – 30 min, using the killer toast recipe (see recipe further down this post).

 1. First 5 min – At speed 1 & 2, knead all ingredients except butter and salt.
 Dough will be very sticky.
 Knead till a rough elastic dough is formed.
 Scrape down sides with silicone spatula to ensure even mixing every time you stop the mixer.